superunrelated/PS-BannerToolkit/README.md

 ### Use

-- Run the script from the File > Scripts menu.
+- Run the script from the File > Scripts > Publishify menu.
 Select a folder with .psd files with names in the following format: WIDTHxHEIGHT_FILENAME.psd.
 (Fx: "468x400_filename.psd").
 - Every file will get a separate form field where you must enter the target kilobyte size for that file.
 - Hit OK, and a jpg will be generated for every LayerSet in every .psd file.
-- You will get an alert when it's done informing you of the quality setting of each file.
+- You will get an alert when it's done, informing you of the quality setting of each file.